OlivierNicole/ocaml-graph500/README.md

 - `test/kernel2Par.exe` reads a list of edges from a file, then runs kernels 1 and 2 on it in sequence, with some printing and validation of the results.
 It takes a number of parameters, including the number of domains.

+New implementations of kernels 2 and 3 have been proposed by Moazzam Moriani (@moazzammoriani) for the OCaml Sandmark benchmark suite at https://github.com/ocaml-bench/sandmark/pull/388.